Greek salad is a dish favoured by many. But how many actually get it right? I'll show you how easy it is to create this classic Greek dish.

 - 200 g feta cheese, (Dodoni brand)

 - 1 pinch sea salt

 - Combine the tomatoes, capsicum, cucumber and onions on a plate or bowl.

 - Sprinkle the dried Greek oregano over the whole salad.

 - Whisk the olive oil, vinegar and salt and pour over the salad and serve immediately.

-Combine these ingredients in a bowl, drizzle with a good amoount of olive oil, add a few "splashes" of red wine vinegar and a pich of oregano and salt.
+- Combine these ingredients in a bowl, drizzle with a good amount of olive oil, add a few "splashes" of red wine vinegar and a pinch of oregano and salt.

 Scoop onto toasted bread and serve immediately.